To create a Minecraft map using the Tiles software, several steps are necessary.

 ImageMagick: (with Q16 support)

-After that, create a new local “project folder” somewhere on your hard drive and extract all archives into the same directory.
+After that, create a new local “project folder” somewhere on your hard drive and extract all of the following archives into the same directory.
 Be sure you select the same folder and use “extract here”, otherwise the program will not work!

 All required tools: (MANDATORY; ~15 MB)

-This is a demo version that lets you create 25 Tiles at once.
+This is a demo version that lets you test the compatibility of the software and where you can create 25 Tiles at once.
 You can still use the program multiple times and generate different areas each time.
+In addition, the demo version is only permitted for personal, private and non-commercial use.
 To get the full version with unlimited Tiles, check out my Discord.

 The package above includes all of the following tools: